What Is Anxiety?

 - Trouble falling or staying asleep

 If you are struggling with some of these, it can be useful to speak to a mental health professional who can help you overcome or manage these symptoms.
 You don’t need to be alone in finding relief from the symptoms of anxiety.
-Reach out for help.
+We offer complete in-office and online anxiety counseling in Michigan.

-There are a number of anxiety therapy options.
+There are a number of options for anxiety counseling.
 The symptoms of anxiety disorders can be significantly improved through effective therapy interventions.
 The specific treatment approach depends on the type of anxiety disorder and its severity.
 Cognitive-behavioral therapy and exposure therapy are interventions that have been shown to be effective with anxiety disorders.
 They can help with issues such as panic attacks, generalized anxiety, and phobias.

 Cognitive-behavior therapy assists clients in identifying problematic thought patterns and beliefs that contribute to anxiety or depression.